1756 - Operations in Carnatic

 On August 5, when the fate of Calcutta was known at Madras, priority was given to the relief of Calcutta and the expedition in Deccan was cancelled.

-On August 10, Bussy was joined by 500 Europeans under Mr. Law.
+On August 10, 500 Europeans under Mr. Law joined Bussy.

 On August 20, deprived of the planned British assistance, Salabat Jung reconciled himself with Bussy.